-Below is a visual representation of the steps for Benefits Administration (Ben Admin) and the points in the process where employees will be written to a report, error out, or finalize.
-The Ben Admin process begins when a row is added on Job Data, Benefits Personal Data, or a manual Event is added to the BAS Activity Table (center circle) and then moves clockwise through the process shown below.
+Below is a visual representation of the steps for Benefits Administration and the points in the process where employees will be written to a report, error out, or the Event will Finalize.
+The Ben Admin process begins when a row is added on Job Data, Benefits Personal Data, or when a manual Event is added to the BAS Activity Table (center circle) and then moves clockwise through the process shown below.

 BENEFITS ADMINISTRATION STEPS:

 1. Determines Population by Assigning the Event to a Benefit Schedule:

 Different Ben Admin schedules will be created for different purposes.
 For example, there will a different Event Schedule for Open Enrollment (ABE) versus every day Event Maintenance.
 The types of Events (BN - List of Benefit Events.) are tied to specific schedules so Ben Admin knows which Events to process.
 (BN - List of Benefit Schedules.)
 When you are running Ben Admin ad hoc using On Demand Event Maintenance - you designate the population by entering the employee's Empl_ID number.

 Once Ben Admin has assigned the Benefit Schedule, it picks up all Open Events within that Schedule in date and priority order.
 Events that are Closed, Voided, or Disconnected will be ignored.

 Each JOB row added to HRS or Benefits Personal Data will create a Benefit Event to ensure that Ben Admin will use all available information to evaluate what Benefit Program the employee should be assigned to as of the effective date for that row.
 Each Benefit Program is set up with a set of Eligibility Rules that must be met in order for an employee to be assigned to it.
 These Eligibility Rules are based on a number of values including:

 Employee Class and FTE found on the Job Information tab of Job Data: